88-degrees/Book-of-Changes/appendix01s1.md

 <a name="fr_141"></a>[XVII](#fn_141).

-1. In [**Suí ䷐**](e99a8fsui.md) we see the strong (trigram) come and place itself under the weak; we see (in the two) the attributes of movement and pleasure:--this gives (the idea of) Sui.
+1. In [**Suí ䷐**](e99a8fsui.md) we see the strong (trigram) come and place itself under the weak; we see (in the two) the attributes of movement and pleasure: -- this gives (the idea of) Sui.

-2. 'There will be great progress and success; and through firm correctness no error:'--all under heaven will be found following at such a time.
+2. 'There will be great progress and success; and through firm correctness no error:' -- all under heaven will be found following at such a time.

 3. Great indeed are the time and significance indicated in [**Suí ䷐**](e99a8fsui.md).